oracle/python-oracledb/doc/src/api_manual/connection.rst

             size=None)

-    This returns an iterator yielding the next ``size`` rows of the SQL query ``statement`` in each iteration as an :ref:`OracleDataFrame
-    <oracledataframeobj>` object.
-An empty OracleDataFrame is returned if there
-    are no rows available.
+    This returns an iterator yielding the next ``size`` rows of the SQL query ``statement`` in each iteration as a :ref:`DataFrame <oracledataframeobj>` object.
+An empty DataFrame is returned if there are no rows available.

     The ``parameters`` parameter can be a list of tuples, where each tuple item maps to one :ref:`bind variable placeholder <bind>` in ``statement``.
 It